Why BuddyPress & BuddyBoss Communities Stay Silent (And How to Build Real Community Engagement)

 Expecting members to post first.
 You wait for members to take initiative.
 They wait for others to start.
 Everyone waits.
 Nothing happens.

 This is not a platform problem.
 This is a launch problem.
+We break down how to seed an online community step by step in a separate guide.

 Community engagement does not start itself.
 You need to create visible activity before expecting members to contribute.